© Sue Halliwell/Polar Bears International

 Getting ready for our field season in Churchill is a mixture of organized chaos, hard work, and excitement.
 Each year we arrive in Churchill, Manitoba as the last touches of fall color linger on the tundra.
 It's been almost two weeks since we arrived and the colors are mostly gone now.
 A few snowstorms have painted the town white, casting a glow and alluding to the fast approaching polar bear season, or bear season, as the locals call it.
 Each day the town buzzes with a few more tourists than the day before, and news of polar bear sightings are passed around like a town-sized game of telephone.

-In addition to hosting the 2015 Climate Alliance group, the PBI team has been preparing the technical gear for our Tundra Connections and Polar Bear Cam programs.
-These programs will start streaming LIVE in just a few weeks.
+In addition to hosting the Climate Alliance group, the PBI team has been preparing the technical gear for our Tundra Connections and Polar Bear Cam programs.
+Both will start streaming LIVE in just a few weeks.

 It's been a learning experience for me over the years.
 I've been shadowing PBI's Director of Field Operations, BJ Kirschhoffer, trying to understand the puzzle his technical mastermind puts together each year to make everything work up here.
 It's truly fascinating.
 After four years I'm finally starting to wrap my head around it.